-After the group exhibition at Kunstmuseum Bern titled “The Revolution is Dead.
-Long Live the Revolution”, Vladimir Dubosarsky talks with Irina Vernichenko about the paintings he had made in partnership with Alexander Vinogradov and about “What the Homeland Begin With”(2006)
+After the exhibition”The Revolution is Dead.
+Long Live the Revolution” at Kunstmuseum, Bern Vladimir Dubossarsky talked with Irina Vernichenko about the paintings he had made in partnership with Alexander Vinogradov and about “What the Homeland Begin With”(2006).

 Irina: Does modern art discourse have to be beautiful?